JetBrains/kotlin-web-site/pages/docs/reference/ranges.md

 for (i in 4..1) print(i) // prints nothing
 ```

 What if you want to iterate over numbers in reverse order?
 It's simple.
-You can use the `downTo()` function defined in the standard library
+You can use the `downTo()` function defined in the standard library:

 ``` kotlin
 for (i in 4 downTo 1) print(i) // prints "4321"
 ```

 Is it possible to iterate over numbers with arbitrary step, not equal to 1?
-Sure, the `step()` function will help you
+Sure, the `step()` function will help you:

 ``` kotlin
 for (i in 1..4 step 2) print(i) // prints "13"